Full-Stack-93/alx-system_engineering-devops-2/0x02-shell_redirections/README.md

 include capital letters as well - grep "^[a-zA-Z]" /etc/ssh/sshd_config

 Task 19: Replace all characters A and c from input to Z and e respectively - tr "[A,c]" "[Z,e]"

+Task 20" Create a script that removes all letters c and C from input. - tr -d 'c,C'